Can Diabetes Be Reversed?

 What you can do to reverse type 2 diabetes:

 While all kinds of carbohydrates can impact blood sugar levels, we cannot ban them entirely to reign control over diabetes.
 Choose your carbs wisely.

 The thumb rule is to have more complex carbs over simple carbs.
 Also, how many carbohydrates you consume can affect your blood sugar levels.
 Studies have shown that having a low-carb diet can help to keep blood sugar in control.
 It also initiates weight loss which can help in the reversal of diabetes.

 If you think that choosing foods meticulously is a task, we understand your concerns.
 However, unless you have in-depth knowledge about nutrition, it becomes difficult to make the right diet choices, mainly carbs.

 This is why having an expert guide you and tell you what is right and what is not, makes a humongous difference in correcting diet habits and keeping blood sugars in control.
-At Diabefly Reverse – a digital diabetes management program – our expert panel of nutritionists helps you to be on track with diet choices and make lifestyle changes that positively impact your well-being.
+At Fitterfly diabetes care program, our expert panel of nutritionists helps you to be on track with diet choices and make lifestyle changes that positively impact your well-being.